 Configurability

 The ability of the system to be configured to perform a task or reconfigured to perform different tasks.

-This may range from the ability to re-program the system to be able to alter the physical structure of the system (e.g. by changing a tool).
+This includes the capability to re-program the system by changing a configuration setting and the ability to alter the physical structure of the system (e.g. by changing a tool).